PanosChatzi/Erythrocyte-Metabolism/README.md

-# Erythrocyte-Metabolism
+# Erythrocyte Metabolism

 This repository corresponds to our review paper titled "**Erythrocyte metabolism**", which has been published in *Acta Physiologica* (<https://onlinelibrary.wiley.com/doi/10.1111/apha.14081>).
+Custom scripts were written to construct models of oxygen dissociation, total blood oxygen capacity, and blood transit time in capillaries, based on established mathematical models in the literature.
+The model was also integrated into a Shiny app, allowing for dynamic exploration and effective communication of the findings.

 First author details: